 March is Women’s History Month!
-This year’s theme is Women Providing Healing, Promoting Hope.
+This year’s theme is Celebrating Women Who Tell Our Stories.

-In honor of Women’s History Month, the Pennsylvania Senate Democratic Caucus will be celebrating women from the commonwealth who personify healing and hope.
-We will be highlighting female Pennsylvanians who made important contributions to our state and our history, women from PA who are responsible for significant “firsts” for our commonwealth and women who are currently making big impacts in our communities.
+In honor of this year’s Women’s History Month theme, the Pennsylvania Senate Democratic Caucus will be celebrating women from the commonwealth who bring all forms of storytelling into the world.
+We will also highlight female Pennsylvanians who made important contributions to our state and our history, women from PA who are responsible for significant “firsts” for our commonwealth and women who are currently making big impacts in our communities.

 Be sure to follow us on social media for daily posts and conversations!

 Meet the Women of the Senate Democratic Caucus

 Senator Lisa Boscola

 17th District: Delaware and Montgomery Counties